Lonely entrepreneur? Try coworking for a little social stimulation as a home business owner.

-I first learned about the concept of coworking at the Financial Blogger Conference from Ashley, from Money Talks Coaching.
+I learned about this concept at the Financial Blogger Conference from Ashley from Money Talks Coaching.
 Coworking is a relatively new response to the growing number of home business owners and teleworkers.
-As humans, we are largely social creatures, and it can be hard to be stuck at home, all by ourselves.
-Coworking allows you to still enjoy the freedom that comes with being a home business owner, while interacting with others.
+Humans are largely social creatures, and it can be hard to be alone at home.
+Engaging in cowork allows you to enjoy still the freedom that comes with being a home business owner while interacting with others.

-When you cowork, you go to a shared area where other teleworkers and entrepreneurs are also engaging in activities.
+When you cowork, you go to a shared area where other teleworkers and entrepreneurs engage in activities.
 There are different options when it comes to coworking:

 - Stationary, shared space: There are a number of places, especially in towns with a high incidence of entrepreneurship, that are stationary coworking environments.
-There are some coworking environments that resemble offices, and others that have tables lined up.
+Some coworking environments resemble offices and others that have tables lined up.
 These are always available.
-Some are free to anyone at anytime, while others require that you sign up for your space, and pay a fee (deduct it on your taxes).
+Some are free to anyone anytime, while others require you to sign up for your space and pay a fee (deduct it on your taxes).

-- Temporary coworking centers and meetups: In some cases, it’s possible to arrange coworking meetups.
-A date and time is set for a local Wi-Fi hotspot, including a coffee shop.
-This can be a fun way to try different venues in your town, and meet a variety of different people.
+- Temporary coworking centers and meetups: Sometimes, it’s possible to arrange coworking meetups.
+Date and time are set for a local wifi hotspot, including a coffee shop.
+This can be a fun way to try different venues in your town and meet various people.

-You don’t have to cowork every day in order to reap the benefits.
-You can go once or twice a week, in an effort to add a little more social interaction into your work life.
-It’s a good way to meet people in a similar situation, and possible even find new people who share your interests and values.
-You can also get the benefit of having “coworkers” to bounce ideas off of and brainstorm with.
+You don’t have to cowork every day to reap the benefits.
+You can go once or twice a week in an effort to add a little more social interaction into your work life.
+It’s a good way to meet people in a similar situation and possibly even find new people who share your interests and values.
+You can also benefit from having “coworkers” to bounce ideas off of and brainstorm with.
 You might even meet a business partner through coworking.

-If you are interested in coworking, you can start with this great list from Under 30 CEO.
-I haven’t tried coworking yet; I don’t know that my area would have it.
-Besides, my husband actually does a great deal of his work from home during the day (he’s an adjunct teaching mostly evening classes), so I don’t usually get lonely.
-But I think that coworking is something worth looking into — especially if my husband’s schedule changes.
+I haven’t tried to cowork yet; I don’t know that my area would have it.
+Besides, my husband actually does a great deal of his work from home during the day (he’s an adjunct professor, teaching mostly evening classes), so I don’t usually get lonely.
+But I think that coworking is worth considering, especially if my husband’s schedule changes.